Cairi-S/tom-poulson/README.md

 - Ability to take bookings for lessons/performances on website.
 - Abitilty to accept payments for bookings/music purchases on website.

-### WITH THANKS ###
+### TECHNOLOGY ###

 The creation of this website would not have been possible without:
-- Balsamiq, for creation of Wireframes.
+- [Balsamiq](https://balsamiq.com/) - used for creation of Wireframes.
-- Bootstrap v.4.5 (link) -  for their grid system, navbar, carousel.
+- [Bootstrap v.4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) -  used for their navbar, grid system and carousel.
-- Google Fonts (link) -  for fonts Poppins and Raleway
+- [Google Fonts](https://fonts.google.com/) -  used for fonts styles, namely Poppins and Raleway.
-- Font Awesome (link) - for Download icon.
+- [Font Awesome](https://fontawesome.com/) - used for icons, namely the Download icon on the home page.

-- Color Tool (link)
-- Tinypng (link)
+- [Color Tool](https://material.io/resources/color/#!/?view.left=0&view.right=0&primary.color=560027&secondary.color=E0E0E0) - used to select complimentary colors for the website design.
+- [Tinypng](https://tinypng.com/) - used to reduce the file size of all images.
-- OnlineConvert.com (link), thank you for your assistance in converting jpeg to jpg files.
+- [Online-Convert.com](https://image.online-convert.com/convert-to-jpg), thank you for your assistance in converting jpeg to jpg files.
-- AutoPrefixer (link), thank you for your assistance
+- [AutoPrefixer.github.io](http://autoprefixer.github.io/), thank you for your assistance

 - The W3C Markup Validation service - HTML and CSS validators.

-- Code Institute tutors and staff for their easy to access course material.
-- The wonderful Code Institute Slack community
-- The StackOverlow community

-Additional thanks go to:
+### CREDITS ###

 - **Neil Hanna Photography** for use of his press photograph of 'The Last Post' used on the Home page.
 - **Ed Poulson** for his help with editing images on photoshop.